 Running SAS on HCC

-This quick start demonstrates how to use a SAS program on HCC resources through the command line, HCC OnDemand, and HCC’s Anvil platform.
+This quick start demonstrates how to use a SAS program on HCC resources through the command line and HCC OnDemand.
 The sample code and submit scripts can be downloaded from HCC’s job-examples git repository.

 SAS on HCC Clusters